imbus/robotframework-debuglibrary/readme.md

 You can use the `F10` key or the `continue` command to continue execution until the next `Debug` keyword if you use this in library mode or the next failure of the test if you use this in listner mode.

 *SHIFT TAB: DETACH*
-`Shift Tab` allows you to run the rest of the test case to the end without opening interactive shell.
+`Shift Tab` allows you to run the rest of the test case to the end without opening the interactive shell.

 *List*
 The commands `list` or `l` and `ll` display the test case snippet including the line being executed: